1. They don't understand the cup size equivalents.

 Not all bra companies use standard equivalents which is why we don't offer the Goddess bras.
 They are completely different than any other brand.
 Most brands like Bravado Nursing Bras, QT Intimates, La Leche League Intimates, Elila and Amamante Nursingwear are as follows: 6" difference between under the bust and the fullest part of the bust = DD, 7" = DDD/F, etc. That is where the confusion comes in so let me make it clear.
 A DD cup = E for full figure bras, DDD = F, but if you are used to buying a standard bra that comes in cup sizes B-DD and no higher, there will be about a half cup size increase between the DD in a standard style and a DD/E in a full figure style.
 To clarify, full figure styles start at D cup size; they do not make the B or C cup.
 That's how you know if a DD will equal an E.

-One exception to the 3 measurement rule is Bravado Bras.
-They advocate a 2 measurement method, but do offer larger sizes.
-You should still use the 3 measurement method to get your Bravado Bra Size, as their size charts still correspond.
+Some manufacturers like Bravado Designs Nursing Bras advocate a 2 measurement method, but do offer larger sizes.
+You should still use the 3 measurement method to get your Bravado Bra size, as their size charts still correspond.

 To make things even easier, go to our fitting room for full measuring instructions and a sizing chart.